timjs/bee-lang/src/Language/Bee/Judgement.lagda.typ

 Next, we have multiple synthesize relations.
 - $Gamma infer e synth tau with eta$ _synthesizes_ from expression $e$ type $tau$ and effect set $eta$.
-- $Gamma infer e synths tau synths eta$ is similar, but for spines.
+- $Gamma infer e synths tau with eta$ is similar, but for spines.
 - $Gamma infer^O e synth tau with eta$ and $Gamma infer^P e synth tau$ synthesize for operations and primitives.
   As creating primitives have no effect, this relation leaves effect sets out.
 ```agda